 If you need to apply for an open position as part of the transfer process, you may be able to do so online.
 Most employers list open jobs on their company website.
 You may be able to sign up for email alerts that will notify you of new job openings.

-At smaller companies, the process may be less formal, and you may need to discuss your interest in transferring with management.
+At smaller companies, the process may be less formal and you may need to discuss with management your interest in transferring.

 How to Apply for an Internal Position

-In some cases, employees interested in a transfer may need to apply for new jobs within the company.
+In some cases, employees interested in a transfer are required to apply for new jobs within the company.
 Some employers accept applications from internal applicants before opening up applications to external candidates.
-It means that you'll have an advantage during the hiring process.
+If that's the case, it means that you'll have an advantage during the hiring process.
 However, you may still need to apply and interview for the job, especially if the new job is in a different department or at a different location.

 Some large companies may have a streamlined process for employees seeking to relocate and may provide financial relocation assistance for hard-to-fill positions.
 Check your company's career website or check with your human resources department for instructions on the application process for transferring.

 Tips for Transferring Jobs at Your Company

 Whether you are relocating or considering a change from one functional area to another, it often can be done within the same firm.
 That's because you will bring valuable company and industry knowledge with you that an outsider wouldn't possess.
 An added element of your appeal can be your reputation as a hardworking and competent employee.
 It can remove some of the hiring uncertainty involved with bringing in a new worker from the outside.

 However, an internal move can also be risky if you aren't careful about how you handle your transfer request.
 Here are tips on how to transfer jobs.